blakewatson/htmlforpeople/src/07-adding-a-resume.md

 layout: 'chapter.njk'
 ---

-# Adding a resume
+# Adding a resume (or CV)

-In the previous parts, we've learned how to add all sorts of content to our HTML pages.
+In the previous chapters, we've learned how to add all sorts of content to our HTML pages.
 Now, we'll look at how to add structure to a large page of content.
 We'll add a resume page.

 Now, a resume is going to look different for different people.
-If you’re in academia, you might create a _curriculum vitae_.
+If you’re in academia (or not in the US), you might create a _curriculum vitae_.
 People who have worked for many years may have an extensive resume, while students in school may not have much of a work history.

 Don’t worry if you don’t have a lot of experience.
 You can add sections highlighting your education, particularly degrees, coursework, and school activities.
 Or you can focus on part-time or volunteer work you’ve done.